 - The Original sexton’s books (1855-1878) and other tools are online, courtesy of Belleville City Hall here.

 - Our website’s search box (upper right) may help locate burials documented on our Walnut Hill webpages (look for Walnut Hill among the ‘hits’).

 - The Classroom in the member site showcases new information about St. Clair’s cemeteries.

-Note: The 2001 edition of the Shiloh Valley Township Cemeteries book has incorrect tombstone data for the old Holy Childhood of Jesus Cemetery located on Rt.
-177. Holy Childhood inscriptions no longer appear in the 2011 edition of Shiloh Valley Township Cemeteries.
-The corrected listing for Holy Childhood of Jesus appears in the Mascoutah Township Cemeteries book, published 2011.
+Note: The 2001 edition of the Shiloh Valley Township Cemeteries has errors in the old Holy Childhood of Jesus Cemetery.
+The correct burials in Holy Childhood of Jesus appear in the Mascoutah Township Cemeteries book, published 2011.

 Consult our Research Guide, not only for records held by SCCGS, but also for resources held at the local, state, and national level.